murraycoding/Python_Examples/README.md

 ### Random package

 ## Pandas
 Please note that when using Pandas, it is a common practice to use an alias instead of the whole "Pandas" word.
 See the code below for the pandas import statement.
+This will be used in the notes for the whole section on pandas notes.

     import pandas as pd

-### How to read CSV files using Pandas
+### Reading and getting information from CSV files
+Pandas gives a read csv method.
+This method is used to write the information into memory.
+In the example in the data, we are working with covid data from italy on a day-by-day basis.
+This example will be used throughout the notes on panadas.

+    covid_df = pd.read_csv('italy-covid-daywise.csv')

+The 'df' in the example is used because using this method within pandas creates a 'data frame'.
+Checking the type of covid_df will return the dataframe type within pandas

+    type(covid_df) # Result = pandas.core.frame.DataFrame

+#### Info Method
+Using the info command will return information such as the number of entries, the number of columns and the names of the columns.
+This can be usedful when looking at a new data set.

+    covid_fd.info()  # Result = *important infomation*

+#### Decribe Method
+The descirbe method also gives important statistical information about the data in the dataset.
+Some of these pieces of information include the count, mean, standard deviatoin, the quartiles, etc.

+    covid_df.describe()

+#### Column property
+This property is the names of all of the columns in the data set as a list.
+Note this property has no parenthesis since it is a property of the dataset and not a method.

+    covid_df.columns

+#### The Shape property
+This property will give the number of rows and columns as a tuple.
+This is similar to the shape property in NumPy

+    covid_df.shape

+### Getting data from dataframes in Pandas
+This section will look at extracting information from a dataframe.

+#### The format of data in Pandas
+To best understand Pandas, it is good to first understand how the data is structured in a pandas.
+Typically, the data is set in a dictionary of lists.
+To demonstrate this, please see the example below.
+This is just an example but a dataframe is formatted in this way.

+    covid_data_dict = {
+        'date': ['2020-08-30','2020-08-31', ... ],
+        'new_cases': [1234, 1432, 1443, 3211, ... ]
+    }
 ## NumPy

 # Algorithms